 - Include a Saturday Night Stay: You’ll find some of the best bargains on round trip tickets if you include a Saturday night in your stay.

 - Always check surrounding airports Sometimes if you’re willing to just drive 20-30 miles, you can save significant money.

 - Allegiant Air MAY…..I repeat MAY…. be a good deal Just be aware that they take the whole ‘nickel and dime’ thing to the extreme.
 They charge for things the major airlines do NOT charge for – carry ons, blankets, pillows.
 Now, because their flights are sooo cheap, this may still be a good deal.
 You just have to crunch the numbers…and again, look at the ‘total cost’ rather than just the cost of the ticket.
-Consolidate your packing (including carry on bags) and bring your own lightweight cover and/or inflatable pillow. 🙂 One More Note: You have the option to pay baggage fees when you purchase your ticket…and that’s where you get the best price.
-Baggage fees paid later cost more.
-Baggage fees paid AT the airport the day of flight cost a WHOLE LOT MORE!
+Consolidate your packing (including carry on bags) and bring your own lightweight cover and/or inflatable pillow. 🙂 One More Note: You have the option to pay baggage fees when you purchase your ticket…for LESS than you will pay AT the airport the day of flight!
 Estimate your luggage needs carefully (and accurately) when purchasing your ticket! 🙂

 Saving even just $25/ticket -with free bags – for a family of 4 – round trip – amounts to a savings of $300.
 Remember when compare shopping to figure in ALL of these (ticket, baggage fees AND any extras) to determine the best deal.